Seven Hong Kong prison officers arrested after gang-rape allegations | Law-Order

 Seven Hong Kong prison officers arrested after gang-rape allegations

-Broadcaster Cable TV said the female victim had been invited to a party in an apartment complex in Hong Kong's bustling Tsim Sha Tsui district which seven correctional officers also attended.
-Three male officers are suspected of raping the 31-year old woman at the apartment, while four other officers masturbated as they watched the incident by the bed, the South China Morning Post reported.
+The seven officers, aged in their 20s and 30s, have been suspended from their duties and any violation of law would not be tolerated, the Correctional Services Department said in a statement.
+On July 9, police said they received a report from a 31-year old woman that she was raped in a unit in Hong Kong's Tsim Sha Tsui district.

-Seven Hong Kong prison officers were arrested and suspended from work on Wednesday, the city's Correctional Services Department said, after local media reported officers sexually assaulted and gang-raped a woman after a party over the weekend.
+Seven Hong Kong prison officers were arrested and suspended from work on Wednesday, the city's Correctional Services Department said, after police said officers sexually assaulted and gang-raped a woman after a party over the weekend.
+The seven officers, aged in their 20s and 30s, have been suspended from their duties and any violation of law would not be tolerated, the Correctional Services Department said in a statement.

-The seven correctional service officers, aged in their 20s and 30s, have been suspended from their duties and any violation of law would not be tolerated, the Correctional Services Department said in an emailed statement.
-Broadcaster Cable TV said the female victim had been invited to a party in an apartment complex in Hong Kong's bustling Tsim Sha Tsui district which seven correctional officers also attended.
+On July 9, police said they received a report from a 31-year old woman that she was raped in a unit in Hong Kong's Tsim Sha Tsui district.
+After investigating, police said they arrested seven local men between the ages of 23 and 38 on July 11 and 12 on suspicion of rape.
+All those arrested have been detained for further investigation, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)